Sea Mar FAQ

 INDEPENDENT CLINIC

-A joint committee of the Hospital District and the Catherine Washburn Medical Association vigorously explored the option of establishing an independent clinic on Lopez.
-An independent clinic would operate without support from a larger off-island partner for back office and clinic operation expertise.
+A joint committee of the Hospital District and the Catherine Washburn Medical Association vigorously explored the option of establishing an independent clinic on Lopez as a Plan B if they could not contract with a healthcare system as the clinic operator.

 This exploration included consultations with outside consultants with legal and financial expertise and revealed significant legal and administrative hurdles to establishing an independent clinic under Washington state law.